aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 `metric_name = filename.split("/")[0]`

-That assumes that the root of the S3 bucket contains the folders with the backups files
+That assumes that the root of the S3 bucket contains the folders with the backups files, like this:
 ```
 S3Bucket
    ├── crm